 How to sell your house quickly and beat the stamp duty deadline

-With the March 31 stamp duty deadline approaching fast, you need to be on your game in order to get your property sold and complete on a new home in time.
+With the June 30 stamp duty deadline in place, you need to be on your game in order to get your property sold and complete on a new home in time.

-While the deadline is now closer than the average time it takes to sell a home, there are still steps you can take to secure the savings on offer…
+While the deadline closer than the average time it takes to sell a home, there are still steps you can take to secure the savings on offer…

 Get all your documentation in order and to hand, so you can supply everything to your solicitor once you have an acceptable offer on your property.